When it comes to a family vacation with babies, toddlers, or small kids, there’s not much that’s better than taking a cruise.

 HDMI Inputs Don’t Work on the TV

-Instead, you’re best bet is to bring a console that includes its own monitor.
-If you want to watch movies, trying bringing a laptop.
+Instead, your best bet is to bring a console that includes its own monitor.
+If you want to watch movies, try bringing a laptop.
 If you want to play Playstation or XBox, then bring a set that includes a screen.
 They are widely available on Amazon.

 We all know that a movie or a show is a lifesaver for a parent.
 When you just need some peace and quiet, nothing does it quite like putting on a favorite show.
 In general, we suggest downloading programs ahead of time.
 But in some cases you can stream on a cruise ship.

 Specifically, Royal Caribbean and Norwegian Cruise Lines offer online streaming of services like Netflix and Hulu.
-Just be warned that you have to purchase an Internet package, which can be pricey — up to $30 per day.
+Carnival says they only offer Netflix, but we’ve streamed other services.
+Just be warned that you have to purchase an Internet package, which can be pricey — up to $30 per day on some cruise lines.

 Umbrella Strollers Are the Best Idea for Cruising